+I’m Sarahbeth (also known as Beth or SB).
 I started blogging as a way of explaining to curious friends and relatives why I, a Jewish girl, suddenly started going to church (it actually wasn’t that sudden).
 That blog writing grew into a book, Confessions of a Prodigal Daughter, which was an Amazon bestseller in the “personal growth” category.

-A few of my favorite things: reading, freshly ground coffee, candles, thrift shopping, pretzels, the color purple, autumn, independent bookstores, making jewelry, figure skating, thunderstorms, the scent of lavender, and cold weather.
+A few of my favorite things: reading, freshly ground (then French pressed) coffee, candles, thrift shopping, pretzels, the color purple, autumn, independent bookstores, making jewelry, figure skating, thunderstorms, the scent of lavender, and cold weather.
 Dry humor is my love language, and my puns are always intended.

 - The condensed “confessions”

 - From Deconstruction to Reconstruction: a story of doubt to faith